Create a folder wc-product-table in your child theme and add your custom template there.

 The multi-range slider is not available for attribute filter right now.
 This is due to complications with the way woocommerce stores data for product attributes which makes it inefficient for this purpose.

-Instead, what you can do is to store the specific attribute as custom fields as well on each product.
+Instead, what you can do is to store the specific attribute as custom fields (meta data) as well on each product.
 Now you can use that custom field to provide a multi range slider filter (as well as sorting if you need).

 Going to each product page and saving the attribute as a custom field can be time consuming.
 There are more efficient ways to accomplish this, covered in this doc.